Back to Document

 Liver.
-Liver damage occurs, but it is usually temporary.
+Liver damage occurs, but is usually temporary.

 Kidneys.
 The kidneys, ureters, and bladder may be damaged when chemotherapy drugs (or the metabolites) are excreted.

 Radiation therapy is used to destroy cancer cells, but the radiation also can harm normal cells.
-Many people undergoing radiation therapy have no side effects from this, but others do.
+Many people undergoing radiation therapy have no side effects.

 Chemotherapy doesn't always cause fatigue, flu-like illness, nausea, vomiting, diarrhea, or hair loss.
 Side effects depend on the medication used.
 Ask your doctor which side effects you can expect with the treatments you'll receive, then work with the doctor to minimize the possible symptoms.
 Be sure to write down the information you are given so you won't forget it.